What is ACA-compliant coverage?

 Large-group and self-insured health insurance

-The ACA’s requirements for large-group plans and self-insured plans are different, so ACA compliance is measured in other ways for those plans.
-“Large group” means 51 or more employees in most states, but 101 or more employees in California, Colorado, New York, and Vermont.
-However, Colorado will switch to the 51-employee threshold for large-group plans starting in 2026.3
+The ACA’s requirements for large-group plans and self-insured plans are different, so ACA compliance is measured in other ways for those plans. ("Large group" means 51 or more employees in most states, but 101 or more employees in California, Colorado, New York, and Vermont.
+However, Colorado will switch to the 51-employee threshold for large-group plans starting in 2026.)3

-For example, while individual and small-group health plans are required to cover the ACA’s essential health benefits, that’s not the case for large-group plans or self-insured plans of any size.
-Large-group and self-insured plans also don’t have to comply with the ACA’s 3:1 age-rating ratio, or 1.5:1 tobacco rating rule, as those are specific to individual and small-group plans.
+For example, large-group and self-insured plans don’t have to comply with the ACA’s 3:1 age-rating ratio, or 1.5:1 tobacco rating rule, as those are specific to individual and small-group plans.

 Grandfathered plans

 For example, grandfathered plans do not have to cover the cost of preventive care, do not have to cover pre-existing conditions, do not have to cover essential health benefits, and can still impose annual benefit limits.
-But they do, for example, have to allow young adults to stay on a parent’s plan until age 26, and grandfathered plans that aren’t self-insured do have to comply with the ACA’s medical loss ratio rules.5
+But they do, for example, have to allow young adults to stay on a parent’s plan until age 26, and grandfathered plans that aren't self-insured do have to comply with the ACA’s medical loss ratio rules.11

 Grandfathered plans may continue to be renewed indefinitely as long as they are still offered by the carrier and the carrier does not make any substantial changes to the plan.
-But they are dwindling in number due to the normal turnover of insurance products.6 No individual or business has been able to purchase a new grandfathered plan since March 23, 2010, although eligible employees may still enroll in existing grandfathered plans.
+But they are dwindling in number due to the normal turnover of insurance products.12 No individual or business has been able to purchase a new grandfathered plan since March 23, 2010, although eligible employees may still enroll in existing grandfathered plans.

 Grandmothered plans

 Originally, the ACA required these plans to terminate at their renewal date in 2014.
 At that point, the enrollee or business would have had an opportunity to transition to an ACA-compliant plan if they wanted to do so.
-But the Obama Administration announced in March 2014 that they could be renewed for another year instead, without becoming fully compliant with the ACA’s regulations.7 Ultimately, that extension has been renewed several times and these plans are now eligible to be renewed until further notice from the federal government, at the discretion of each state and carrier issuing the policy.
+But the Obama Administration announced in March 2014 that they could be renewed for another year instead, without becoming fully compliant with the ACA’s regulations.14 Ultimately, that extension has been renewed several times and these plans are now eligible to be renewed until further notice from the federal government, at the discretion of each state and carrier issuing the policy.

 These plans are called “grandmothered” or “transitional” policies.
-They must abide by some ACA regulations, such as the ban on lifetime and annual limits for essential health benefits, but the coverage they offer can remain generally the same as it was prior to 2014.
+They must abide by some ACA regulations, such as the ban on lifetime and annual limits for essential health benefits, but the coverage they offer can remain generally the same as it was before 2014.
 The majority of the states have opted to go along with the federal guidance that allows grandmothered plans to renew.
 But the number of people enrolled in these plans has been steadily decreasing over time, because these plans cannot be purchased by new enrollees.

 Plans that aren’t regulated by the ACA